patrickskim/rollup-react/README.md

 It is preferred that filtering and roll-up calculation be handled server-side.

 Outside of a time constraints:
 - Organize files into seperate components.
-App, Updater, Orderbook, OrderbookRow.
+App, Updater, Orderbook, TableRow.
-- Consider generalizing `<Row />` to dynamically spread `props` so that it can display `n` columns.
+- Consider generalizing `<TableRow />` to dynamically spread `props` so that it can display `n` columns.
+- Consider spreading `orders` across `<Orderbook {...orders} />`.
-- Use or write a util to handle Number formatting `$n,nnn.nn`.
+- Use or write a util to handle Number formatting `$n,nnn.nn`, decrease requirement for client-side support.
 - Use a math library or recommend calculating on the backend, Javascript float math is imprecise.
 - Include unit + snapshot tests across atomic components & application logic.
+- App could be expanded to cover request-level error handling and validation and include fail states with retry logic.
 - Validate API before rendering, in the interest of time, assumptions were made on data validity.
+- Check for cross-browser compatability (dependent on supported browsers).
+- Performance test/optimize (dependent on avg user device, use case scenario, ideally determined before development.)
+- Remove babel-polyfill, use `Promises` to fetch over async/await.

+Nice to haves
 - Consider supporting Realtime adjustments vs polling via pubsub or shorter intervals.
 - Consider calculating rolling averages vs snapshots based on "request" redraws.
-- App could be expanded to cover request-level error handling and validation and include fail states with retry logic.
-- Check for cross-browser compatability (dependent on supported browsers).
-- Performance test/optimize (dependent on avg user device, use case scenario, ideally determined before development.)
+- Consider substituting Rollup with Webpack.
+(Wider developer support)

 2. Suppose this app were to include additional features such as customer information and charts.
 How would you manage this increased complexity in your solution?